 Farm Credit, a trusted partner

-The Ho family chose to become customer-owners of Cape Fear Farm Credit because of the services that Cape Fear provides and because of its close proximity to their farm.
+The Ho family chose to become customer-owners of AgCarolina Farm Credit because of the services that AgCarolina provides and because of its close proximity to their farm.

 “Whatever we need, they are right there.
 They are ready to help us,” said Gio-An.

-NG appreciates the degree to which Cape Fear gives back to the community.
+NG appreciates the degree to which AgCarolina gives back to the community.
 Giving back is something about which the family feels strongly, and they do their best to give back, too.